-- Optimise the linkages with and opportunities created by adjacent mining areas/towns such as Mokopane and Tubatse in order to increase development opportunities in the Lebowakgomo District Growth Point. - Create a new linkage from the Mafefe area towards the east in order to utilise tourism and economic opportunities in the Greater Tzaneen and Maruleng municipal areas; - Optimise the interaction and opportunities with Polokwane as capital of the Limpopo, where a vast range of specialised uses and facilities are present. - Strengthen the Lebowakgomo District Growth Point in order to provide in a wide range of services and land uses and to create opportunities for private sector investment and provision of specialised goods and services that can serve the entire municipal area. - Strengthen the Moletlane/Mogoto growth point as rural node in support of the rural development programmes and initiatives of national and provincial government.
+- Optimise the linkages with and opportunities created by adjacent mining areas/towns such as Mogalakwena and Greater Tubatse/Fetakgomo in order to increase development opportunities in the Lebowakgomo District Growth Point. - Create a new linkage from the Mafefe area towards the east in order to utilise tourism and economic opportunities in the Greater Tzaneen and Maruleng municipal areas; - Optimise the interaction and opportunities with Polokwane as capital of the Limpopo Province, where a vast range of specialised uses and facilities are present, and its potential as logistics hub. - Strengthen the Lebowakgomo District Growth Point in order to provide in a wide range of services and land uses and to create opportunities for private sector investment and provision of specialised goods and services that can serve the entire municipal area and the neighbouring mining towns and growth points. - Strengthen the Moletlane/Mogoto growth point as rural node in support of the rural development programmes and initiatives of national and provincial government.